 Mad Money entertainer and financial guru Jim Cramer loves growth, of course.
 So he has loved the paths of what he calls the FANG stocks: Facebook, Amazon, Netflix, and Google.
 But just because they’re the big category leaders doesn’t mean Cramer loves everything about these household names.
 Cramer has said buy, but not “because they represent great value.”
 However, Facebook is an exception: Cramer does a succinct job of saying why Facebook is actually undervalued.

-"But take it a step further.
+“But take it a step further.
 I think the company can earn $4 in 2017.
 That makes it at 27x earnings.
 I believe it should sell closer to 30x that $4 number.
 Now you have a stock that is $26 below fair value.
-That makes the stock of Facebook a buy."The BEST SALES on Amazon NOW ]
+That makes the stock of Facebook a buy.”Up to 70% off on Hottest Amazon Deals]